 \subsubsection{Backbone and segmentation subnet}

 The shared backbone and segmentation (seg) subnet employ encoder-decoder UNet-based networks for pixel-level lane line classification task.
 Two classical UNets (UNet$\_$2$\times$ \cite{Lee21a} and UNet$\_$1$\times$ \cite{Nab20}) and one enhanced version (MultiResUNet \cite{Nab20}, denoted as MResUNet throughout the paper) were used to investigate the effects of model size and complexity on task performance.
 For UNet$\_$2$\times$ and UNet$\_$1$\times$, each repeated block includes two convolutional (Conv) layers, and the first UNet has twice as many filters as the second.
 For MResUNet, each modified block consists of three 3 $\times$ 3 Conv layers and one 1 $\times$ 1 Conv layer.
 Table I summarizes the filter number and related kernel size of the Conv layers used in these models.
-The resulting total number of parameters of UNet$\_$2$\times$/UNet$\_$1$\times$/MResUNet is 31.04/7.77/7.26 M, and the corresponding total number of multiply-and-accumulates (MACs) is 38.91/9.76/12.67 G. All 3 $\times$ 3 Conv layers we used are padded with one pixel to preserve the spatial resolution after convolution operations \cite{Sim15}.
-This setting reduces the network input size from 400 $\times$ 400 to 228 $\times$ 228 but preserves model performance and achieves faster inference compared with in our previous work (the experimental results are presented in Section IV) \cite{Lee21a}, where the network utilizes unpadded 3 $\times$ 3 Conv layers \cite{Ron15}, and zero padding must be applied to the input to equalize the input-output resolutions \cite{Bru18}.
+The resulting total number of parameters of UNet$\_$2$\times$/UNet$\_$1$\times$/MResUNet is 31.04/7.77/7.26 M, and the corresponding total number of multiply accumulate operations (MACs) is 38.91/9.76/12.67 G. All 3 $\times$ 3 Conv layers are padded with one pixel to preserve the spatial resolution after the convolution operations are applied \cite{Sim15}.
+This setting reduces the network input size from 400 $\times$ 400 to 228 $\times$ 228 but preserves model performance and increases inference speed compared with the models in our previous work (the experimental results are presented in Section IV) \cite{Lee21a}.
+That network used unpadded 3 $\times$ 3 Conv layers \cite{Ron15}, and zero padding was therefore applied to the input to equalize the input--output resolutions \cite{Bru18}.
 In the training phase, the weighted cross-entropy loss is adopted to deal with the lane detection sample imbalance problem \cite{Xie15, Zou20} and is represented as

-where $N^{+}$ and $N^{-}$ are numbers of foreground and background samples in a batch of images, respectively; $y$ is a predicted score; $\tilde y$ is the corresponding label; and $\sigma$ is the sigmoid function.
+where $N^{+}$ and $N^{-}$ are the numbers of foreground and background samples in a batch of images, respectively; $y$ is a predicted score; $\tilde y$ is the corresponding label; and $\sigma$ is the sigmoid function.